fermyon/developer/content/cloud/support.md

 ## Report issues on GitHub

 To see any know issues and report a specific issue, feel free to use the [feedback repository](https://github.com/fermyon/feedback)

+## Report Abuse

+To report suspected abuse of the Fermyon Cloud service, e-mail:: abuse@fermyon.com.